jwadow/agentic-prompts/commands/subtask-code.md

 **STRICT EXECUTION INSTRUCTIONS:**
 (DO NOT EDIT OR CHANGE. but you can add new points if you wish, for example about imports, or strictly performing certain things, or a list of files for mandatory reading)
 1. If you need to study several files at once, this is not forbidden.
 BUT before each edit, read the file from scratch, so the diff will be applied better.
 Do not forget about correct tabulation and do not allow repetitions of adjacent lines.
 Most diff errors are when you edit the tabulation, but did not capture the area next to it, and as a result, did not fix the tabulation of adjacent elements belonging to the same block of code.
-2. If required, do not forget to write debugs in Russian, and write comments in Russian.
+2. If necessary, don't forget to write debug messages in the code language and write comments in the code language (e.g., English, Russian, Chinese).
 3. Write descriptions for created functions and comments for code blocks.
 4. But do not add a comment at the end of a line of code, signaling only that you added this line.
 Bad example: `import time # Add import for functionality"`.
 Good example: `import time`.
 5. Never pass arguments to a function without specifying the parameter name.
 Bad example: `example_func(1234)`.
 Good example: `example_func(delay=1234)`.